-4.1.1 Lower legform to bumper: To comply with the performance requirements as specified in paragraph 5.1.1, the test impactor specified in section 6.3.1.1 and the test procedures specified in section 7.1.1.

-4.1.2 Upper legform to bumper: To comply with the performance requirements as specified in section 5.1.2, the test impactor specified in section 6.3.1.2 and the test procedures specified in section 7.1.2.

-- 4.2 Child headform impact: To comply with the performance requirements as specified in section 5.2.1 and 5.2.3, the test impactor specified in section 6.3.2.1 and the test procedures specified in sections 7.2 and 7.3. - 4.3 Adult headform impact: To comply with the performance requirements as specified in section 5.2.2 and 5.2.3, the test impactor specified 6.3.2.2 and the test procedures specified in sections 7.2 and 7.4. - 4.4 All tests shall comply with the requirements of the general site conditions specified in section 6.1 and vehicle preparation requirements specified in section 6.2.
+- 4.1.1.
+Lower legform to bumper: To verify the compliancey with the performance requirements as specified in paragraph 5.1.1., both the test impactor specified in section-paragraph 6.3.1.1. and the test procedures specified in paragraph section 7.1.1. shall be used - 4.1.2.
+Upper legform to bumper: To verify the comply compliance with the performance requirements as specified in paragraphsection 5.1.2., both the test impactor specified in paragraphsection 6.3.1.2. and the test procedures specified in paragraphsection 7.1.2. shall be used. - 4.2.
+Child headform impact: To verify the compliancecomply with the performance requirements as specified in paragraphssection 5.2.1. and 5.2.3., both the test impactor specified in paragraphsection 6.3.2.1. and the test procedures specified in paragraphsections 7.2 and 7.3. shall be used. - 4.3.
+Adult headform impact: To verify the compliancecomply with the performance requirements as specified in paragraphssection 5.2.2. and 5.2.3., both the test impactor specified in paragraph 6.3.2.2. and the test procedures specified in paragraphssections 7.2. and 7.4. shall be used. - 4.4.
+All tests shall comply with the requirements of the general site conditions specified in paragraphsection 6.1. and vehicle preparation requirements specified in paragraphsection 6.2. - 5. .
+PERFORMANCE REQUIREMENTS- - 5.1.
+Legform to Bumper: